-The idyllic weather of Lord Howe Island encourages most travellers to come in the summer months, between September and June.
+The idyllic weather of Lord Howe Island encourages most travellers to come in the summer months, between September and June, which can make it harder to book accommodation on the island.
 Though a little known secret is that even in the winter months of July and August, the weather on Lord Howe Island can be remarkably refreshing.

 Rain falls all year round though there is a spike in precipitation in May, June and July.
 The winds blow steady most of the time, with July being the windiest month.